Go to Reviews.org AU Edition

 Private Internet Access VPN Netflix and other streaming services

 One of the more common uses for a VPN service is to access geo-blocked streaming content from around the world.
 While people who do this do run the risk of violating user agreements for these services, it does open up a greater breadth of streaming options.
-Here’s how PIA VPN fares when attempting to stream with one UK service, two Australian alternatives, and four popular US options, all of which have a knack for detecting VPNs.
+Here’s how PIA VPN fares when attempting to stream with one UK service, two Australian alternatives, and five popular US options, all of which have a knack for detecting VPNs.

 Private Internet Access was inconsistent in my tests, with Peacock proving to reliably work, albeit with moderate to fast buffering speeds depending on the server.
 The Netflix library is basically an easy win these days for most VPNs, but PIA VPN only worked when connected to certain US servers and was incredibly slow to load the library and had slow buffering results.